aspose-total/Aspose.Total-Products/total/en/net/conversion/wordml-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORDML to XLSM or Online App" h2="Export WORDML to XLSM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORDML to XLSM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate WORDML to XLSM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various types of documents.

+The process of converting WORDML to XLSM is simple and straightforward.
+It can be done in two steps.
+Firstly, you need to use Aspose.Words for .NET to export WORDML to HTML.
+This component is a powerful .NET library that enables developers to create, manipulate, convert and render various types of documents.
+It provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various types of documents.

+Once the WORDML is converted to HTML, you can use Aspose.Cells for .NET to convert HTML to XLSM.
+This component is a powerful Spreadsheet Programming API that enables developers to create, manipulate, convert and render various types of spreadsheets.
+It provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various types of spreadsheets.

+By using Aspose.Total for .NET, developers can easily incorporate WORDML to XLSM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various types of documents.
+It is a comprehensive suite of .NET components that enables developers to easily incorporate WORDML to XLSM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}